 Ph.D., University of Illinois at Urbana-Champaign

 Emily Skidmore's research interests are U.S. women's and gender history, cultural history, and queer studies.
-Her book, True Sex: The Lives of Trans Men at the Turn of the Twentieth Century, will be published by NYU Press in the fall of 2017.
-She has presented her research at numerous national conferences, including the Annual Meeting of the American Historical Association, the National Women's Studies Annual Conference, the Annual Meeting of the American Studies Association, and the Berkshire Conference of Women Historians.
+Her book, True Sex: The Lives of Trans Men at the Turn of the Twentieth Century, was published by NYU Press in the fall of 2017.
+She is also an Associate Editor of Gale's forthcoming text, A Global Encyclopedia of Lesbian, Gay, Bisexual, Transgender and Queer History.
 Her work has also been featured on the NPR podcast, “Backstory," as well as Bitch magazine and the websites Lit Hub and Notches.

 Prior to joining the faculty at Texas Tech, Dr. Skidmore earned a B.A. in History and Urban Studies from Macalester College in 2004, and a Ph.D. in History at the University of Illinois, Urbana-Champaign in 2011.
 Dr. Skidmore is thrilled to be a part of the Texas Tech community, and excited about developing her broad teaching interests, offering courses in U.S. History, and histories of gender and sexuality.